Night-Client/NightClientV2/readme.md

 # NightClient V2
 NightClient is a minecraft utility client I made for vannila Minecraft.

+## Usage

+### Download
+Download the jar from releases

+### Controls
+press right shift to open gui
+type .cmd in chat to see commands
+to rebind keys go to controls -> keybinds and scroll down

+### Version
+Made for minecraft fabric 1.21

+### Warning
+Do not use on servers with an anticheat

+### Help
+GUI does not fit the screen:
+change your ui scale to a smaller value
+(hope to fix soon)

 ## Features

 ### Crappy GUI
 ![gui](https://github.com/Night-Client/NightClientV2/blob/main/images/Screenshot%202025-01-05%20221749.png)
 GUI needs some help and requires a small ui scale